 - Dalhousie University (B.A.
 Hon.)

 - London School of Economics (MSc.)

 Robert Finbow is Professor of Political Science.
 He teaches on comparative politics and theory, Latin America, and Canadian regionalism and political economy.
 He has published articles on labour and environmental aspects of NAFTA, comparative health care and social policy, comparative North American political cultures and Atlantic Canadian regionalism.

-Professor Finbow's current research focuses on labour and social issues in NAFTA and the EU and comparative regional development and federalism in North America.
+Professor Finbow's current research focuses on labour and social issues and trade in North America and Europe; and implementation of the Canada-EU Economic and Trade Agreement (CETA).
+He also does research on comparative regional development in North America.
 His focus recently has been on the Canada-European Economic and Trade Agreement, especially the implications for social policy and federalism.
-He is also completing research on Nova Scotia politics and parties over the past 25 years.
+He has also done research on Nova Scotia politics and parties over the past 25 years.